What are the benefits of a Food & Resource Center?

 Current Food Resource Centers Open & Operational

-Jun 2016 - Community Market of Potawattomie County FRC, Shawnee, OK
+June 2016 – Community Market of Pottawatomie County FRC, Shawnee

-The Regional Food Bank of Oklahoma, in collaborations with local community partners, plans to open Food & Resource Centers throughout its service area in central and western Oklahoma in order to improve efficiences and provide greater access to food for the people we serve.
+The Regional Food Bank of Oklahoma, in collaborations with local community partners, plans to open Food & Resource Centers throughout its service area in central and western Oklahoma in order to improve efficiencies and provide greater access to food for the neighbors we serve.

 - Each Food & Resource Center receives support from the Regional Food Bank both in the development and operational phases.
 The Regional Food Bank works within the community to build support and identify collaborative partners.
 Additional guidance and support is provided for capacity building, site acquisition or build-out, community organizing, funding, technical assistance, and equipment.

 - Once established, Food & Resource Centers are designed to be self-supporting.
-The Regional Food Bank continues to support the centers with ongoing training, capacity building, and priority access to food and equipment grants, as well as guidance on fundraising, marketing and volunteer management.
+The Regional Food Bank continues to support the Food & Resource Centers with ongoing training, capacity building and priority access to food and equipment grants, as well as guidance on fundraising, marketing and volunteer management.

 - Food & Resource Centers provide an opportunity for increased volunteer activity in the community, and assist in raising awareness of hunger.

-- The implementation of Food & Resource Centers across the Regional Food Bank’s 53 county service area is designed to provide a more equitable distribution of food.
-In communities where there are a high number of pantries relative to the population that are operating separately and possibly duplicating services, the Food & Resource Center provides an opportunity for the community to work together to serve clients in a more efficient and equitable manner.
+- The implementation of Food & Resource Centers across the Regional Food Bank’s 53-county service area is designed to provide a more equitable distribution of food.
+In communities where there are a high number of pantries relative to the population that are operating separately and possibly duplicating services, The Food & Resource Center provides an opportunity for the community to work together to serve neighbors in a more efficient and equitable manner.

-- How clients get food is one of the most visible changes at a Food & Resource Center.
-At many agencies, families now line up at regular times and volunteers hand out pre-packed boxes -- the contents of which are a mystery until the families get home.
-Food & Resource Centers allow clients to choose what they want.
+- How neighbors get food is one of the most visible changes at a Food & Resource Center. because neighbors get to choose what they want.

-- Client choice requires more attention to things like shelf-stocking and customer service, but it also reduces waste and allows people more control over their diets and restores dignity to the process.
+- Shopper-choice requires more attention to things like shelf-stocking and customer service, but it also reduces waste and allows people more control over their diets.

-- Volunteers have more opportunities to interact with clients and find additional ways they can be of service.
+- Volunteers have more opportunities to interact with shoppers and find additional ways they can be of service.

 - Greater selection of food - and an emphasis on fresh fruits and vegetables.